Asterix in Lusitania: Plot

-One day, Ekonomikrisis arrives at the Gaulish village carrying a passenger: a Lusitanian named Randomaxess, a former slave from the workforce for the Mansion of the Gods, who wants to ask the Gauls for help.
+One day, Ekonomikrisis arrives at the Gaulish village carrying a passenger: a Lusitanian named Randomaxess, a former slave from the workforce for the Mansions of the Gods, who wants to ask the Gauls for help.
 Randomaxess states that his friend Umaminess, who produces a garum much loved by Julius Caesar, has been unjustly accused of trying to poison the latter and is about to be thrown to the lions.
 In fact, the poisoning attempt was masterminded by the Roman governor of Lusitania, Upwardlimobilus, with the aid of a local collaborateur named Fethermyness.
 By framing Umaminess, Upwardlimobilus hopes to promote his cousin Croesus Lupus' garum business, thus incurring Caesar's favor, getting himself promoted, and finally ascending to dictator after Caesar has met an unfortunate "accident".

 Outraged, Vitalstatistix sends Asterix and Obelix to Lusitania to set things right, with Ekonomikrisis offering them a lift.
 After a very brief meeting with the Pirates, the Gauls and Randomaxess arrive at the latter's home village of Josemarina, where they meet Umaminess' distressed daughter Oxala.
-After resting in the village for the night, Asterix and Obelix travel to Olisipo, where Umaminess is imprisoned, and investigate the dock warehouse where his garum was stored for its transport to Rome.
+After resting in the village for the night, Asterix and Obelix travel to Olisipo (present-day Lisbon), where Umaminess is imprisoned, and investigate the dock warehouse where his garum was stored for its transport to Rome.
 There, Asterix notes how Croesus Lupus' garum supply now occupies most of the storage space, and he decides to pay him a visit.
 However, the Gauls are overheard by Fethermyness, who runs off to warn Upwardlimobilus and his henchman centurion Extraneus.